droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 Lady Wachter also shares that Izek is known to be a heavy drinker.
 While he is a formidable foe, she has secured a bottle of poisoned wine that should dull his senses—imposing the **poisoned** condition for 1 hour—shortly after finishing it.
 Should the players accept her assignment, she promises to have one of her associates deliver it to them.

 ***Compensation.*** If the players demand compensation for their services, Lady Wachter promises them their selection of silvered weapons and ammunition from the town guard’s stores, paid once she assumes the Baron’s place.
 The players are also welcome to, of course, Izek’s silvered battleaxe and any valuables they may recover from his person.

-If the players demand additional compensation and succeed on a DC 15 Charisma (Persuasion) check, Fiona reluctantly agrees to pay an additional 100 gp upon completion of their task.
+If the players demand additional compensation and succeed on a DC 22 Diplomacy check to Request, Fiona reluctantly agrees to pay an additional 300 gp upon completion of their task.

 Should the players mention the Barovian refugees, Lady Wachter swiftly, and without reservation, promises to ensure that the refugees will be permitted to safely enter the town as soon as Baron Vallakovich has been removed from power.